antoniovalos/OpenSuSE-Samba-DC/README.md

 -  winbind enabled
 -  clustering NOT enbabled - we plan an AD
 - NDR enabled
+-  selfbuild enabaled : tdb , ntdb, tevent,  talloc, ldb that include all develfiles  *.h / *.a to avoid Build Issues with Samba 4.1 and / or Missing feagers

 - we use OpenSUSE selfupdated ibraries, thus the folowing are exclude use of the      --bundled-libraries=!heimdal,\
   !popt,!zlib, !ldb,!pyldb,!talloc,!pytalloc,!pytalloc-util, !tdb,!pytdb,!tevent,!pytevent \